-No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Resp Party for b) c) d) developments in the area.
-This would eliminate their negative attitude towards the proposed project and result in total project support.
-The community Development officer (CDO) should mobilise the local people (including water vendors) and sensitise them about the opportunities that the proposed project would bring in the area and how they can take advantage of piped water in the area to create jobs (such as washing bays) and spur development in the area.
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) c) d) should mobilise the local people (including water vendors) and sensitise them about the opportunities that the proposed project would bring in the area and how they can take advantage of piped water in the area to create jobs (such as washing bays) and spur development in the area.
 Vendors would be encouraged to become scheme or kiosk operators; vendors would be encouraged to tender for public water points.
-Vendors could continue selling water to those who would wish to get water at their door steps.
-Operator MOUs with water vendors to operate kiosk operators Ope 8.
-Impact on Water and Sanition Excavations Waste and materials Management Construction All project sites a) b) c) d) e) f) g) h) The contractor to ensure disturbed sites, particularly the trenches are restored immediately after works, and sediment control measures are in place for sites prone to soil erosion At the camp and material storage areas clearance of vegetation will be limited to only those areas where it is absolutely necessary; If the storage of hazardous chemicals (i.e. fuels, lubricants) onsite cannot be avoided, these will be stored on raised locations such as paved ground surfaces to prevent leakage into the ground.
+Operator MOUs with water vendors to operate kiosk operators Operator 8.
+Impact on Water and Sanition Excavations Waste and materials Management Construction All project sites a) b) c) d) e) f) h) The contractor to ensure disturbed sites, particularly the trenches are restored immediately after works, and sediment control measures are in place for sites prone to soil erosion At the camp and material storage areas clearance of vegetation will be limited to only those areas where it is absolutely necessary; If the storage of hazardous chemicals (i.e. fuels, lubricants) onsite cannot be avoided, these will be stored on raised locations such as paved ground surfaces to prevent leakage into the ground.
 The storage areas and the containers will be inspected daily and any spills immediately cleaned; Contractors however should consider use of mobile fueling tankers other than fuel storage on sites The movement of hazardous liquid chemicals like oils will be done on drip trays to avoid spillage to the ground; No hazardous materials (e.g. fuel or lubricant drums) will be stockpiled on site; All vehicles to be checked for potential of oil leakages prior to works in wet sections of the line All vehicles and equipment to be serviced in designated areas, preferably at garages in urban Centers along the line routes.
-Mobile toilets for the construction crew shall be periodically emptied, and the contents shall be disposed off at Iganga Sewage Treatment Contractor Restoration plans and restoration closure reports Bunded storage facilities for fuels and lubricants Servicing records of vehicles MWE, NEM DWRM, D Emptying of septic tanks Run-off from the buildings Operation Punlic toilets and offices a) b) c) d) A Periodic maintenance regime including desludging will be put in place and implemented.
+Contractor Restoration plans and restoration closure reports Bunded storage facilities for fuels and lubricants Servicing records of vehicles MWE, NEMA, MoLGSD, DWRM, DLGs, NWSC 9000 Emptying of septic tanks Run-off from the buildings Operation Punlic toilets and offices (a) b) (c) d) A Periodic maintenance regime including desludging will be put in place and implemented.
 Use of manifest system to ensure that the wastes are disposed off at the National Water and Sewarage sewage Treatment plant in Iganga.
 Proper drains will be constructed and all the water from the roof tops will be harvested for use at the facility for sanitation purposes.
 The car parking area will be paved and the green areas maintained to avoid erosion.
-A purpose designed drainage system will ensure adequate drainage of the site.
-The drainage network will be designed to carry storm water to the boundary of the site where it will then discharge into the existing storm water drainage system in the area.
-Maintenance Operator Maintainenece plan and records for the system Waste management records Drainage system in place An oil interceptor MWE, NEM DWRM, D
+Maintainenece plan and records for the system Waste management records Drainage system in place An oil interceptor MWE, NEMA, MoLGSD, DWRM, DLGs, NWSC Costs of drainage system and an oil interceptor catered for in the civil works BoQs